 DO NOT submit anything before consulting with, or appointing a tax specialist.

 We advise that you DO NOT even contact them until you have had professional advice and ensure your interests are protected.

 Use the old Yorkshire idiom; “When in doubt, say nowt.”

-There is no legal obligation to meet with an inspector, apart from in criminal and there is no legal obligation to meet with an inspector (apart from in criminal and Code of Practice 9 (COP9) investigations) and we recommend that no-one meet with HMRC during this time.
+There is no legal obligation to meet with an inspector, apart from in criminal and there is no legal obligation to meet with an inspector (apart from in criminal and Code of Practice 9 (COP9) investigations) and we recommend that no-one meet with them during this time.

 This will enable you to carry on living your life without the added stress of waiting for the next dreaded letter from “the Tax Man” to come through your door.

 Throughout this time, the inspector is likely to ask for additional records and information.
 We will receive and deal with these requests on your behalf.
-If HMRC can legally ask for them, then we will then request these from you.
+If they can legally ask for them, then we will then request these from you.

-Tax penalties can be as much as 100% of the tax due and payable, and in some cases, it can be 200%.
+The penalty can be as much as 100% of the tax due and payable, and in some cases, it can be 200%.